 According to the HHS bulletin, the Privacy Rule permits covered business entities and their business associates to disclose protected health information without individual authorisation only: (i) to public health authorities; (ii) to anyone to prevent a serious and imminent threat to the health and safety of a person or the public; (iii) to family, friends and others identified by the patient as involved in the patient’s care; or (iv) to identify, locate, and notify family members, guardians, or anyone else responsible for the patient’s care.
 All other disclosures are prohibited.

-What employers must note: What this mostly means for employers is, unless an employee voluntarily discloses or authorises the disclosure of their health information, the employer may not inquire into the employee’s health status.
-Employers should, however, be allowed to inquire about whether employees have traveled within high-risk areas or whether employees have been in contact with anyone who has symptoms of the virus.
+What employers must note: What this mostly means for employers is, unless an employee voluntarily discloses or authorises the disclosure of their health information, the employer may not inquire into the employee's health status.
+Employers should, however, be allowed to inquire about whether employees have travelled within high-risk areas or whether employees have been in contact with anyone who has symptoms of the virus.

 The varying positions across different countries offer an intriguing look at how to strike the correct balance between private and public interests in emergency health situations.
 It is clear, however, that data protection obligations have not been thrown out the window.